ycarowr/UiCard/README.md

 The following parameters can be changed:

-1. Card spacing: space between cards;
+1. Card spacing;
-2. Card rotation angle: rotation relative to the index of the card in the hand (cards on the left bend to left and cards on the right 3.
-3. bend to the right);
+2. Card rotation angle;
-4. Card height (position on Y-axis) relative to the bent angle described on item 2;
+4. Card height (position on Y-axis) relative to the bent angle on item 2;
 5. Card hovered size: how much a card shrinks or grows when hovered;
 6. Card hovered rotation: whether it changes or not;
 7. Card hovered height: how much a card moves up (Y-axis) when hovered;